SkylineCommunications/dataminer-docs-connectors/connector/doc/directOut_PRODIGY.MP.md

 - General page: Contains system information data.
 - Matrix page and subpages: Contains information about inputs/outputs.
-- DSP page and subpages: Contains data about the Input Managers, Audio Delays, Sum Buses, Flex Channels, Automix and Mixers.
+- DSP page and subpages: Contains data about the Input Managers, Audio Delays, Sum Buses, Flex Channels, Automix, and Mixers.
 - Status page and subpages: Contains all the status-related data.
 - Settings page and subpages: Contains all the data related to settings.
 - IP Config page: Contains the IP configuration parameters.